-Keeping your Android phone secure without security software is doable, but it’s also risky.
-That’s especially true if you liberally download apps from the Play Store or use your phone to open a lot of files from email or messaging platforms.
+While you can keep your Android phone secure without security software, it’s risky.
+And that’s especially true if you download a lot of apps from the Play Store or open a lot of files from email or messaging platforms on your phone.

-If you want to make sure your Android device is secure from these threats, an antivirus app is the way to go.
+To ensure that your Android device is safe from any malware or other threats, an antivirus app is the way to go.
 In fact, you don’t even need to pay for the protection as there are plenty of free services on Google Play.
-But you want to make sure you’re getting security from a known and reputable company.
-Because there’s only one thing worse than getting pwned by an app you downloaded: getting pwned by an antivirus app you downloaded instead.
+But you want to make sure you’re getting the best security from a legitimate and reputable company—it’s bad enough if you get malware from an app let alone one from an unknown antivirus itself.

-Fortunately, almost every major antivirus maker has an Android app with the ability to keep your device secure, and some of them are even free.
-And by free we mean really free—not just 30-day-trial free.
-Some may have more restricted features (often the trade-off for not having to pay anything), but they can still provide security you otherwise wouldn’t have.
+Fortunately, most major antivirus services have an Android app to help keep your device secure, often for free.
+These do sometimes come with more restricted features (often the trade-off for not having to pay anything), but they can still provide security you otherwise wouldn’t have.
 So if you want to keep your device more secure without paying for a subscription you don’t otherwise need, these are the apps we recommend.

 To fortify your smartphone even further, check out our roundup of the best free VPNs for Android—a great way to protect your privacy and guard your data while using public Wi-Fi.